StefanSchroeder/Gocal/README.md

 		</Gocal>

-This is a sample of the really primitive configuration file for gocal.
+This is a sample of the configuration file for gocal.
 It has all the supported features. date is in MONTH/DAY format.
 The text may contain a literal \n newline.
 For the month a * is permitted and it obviously means 'every month'.
 You can use a leading newline symbol to make the text wrap to the next line in case of overlap.
 THe optional image tag will put an image into the cell.

 I was considering to allow to configure all the options from the command line also as parameters in the XML, but I think it's not really that important.